yichunzhao/spring-cloud-stream-demo/README.md

 ````
 spring.cloud.stream.bindings.input.destination=employeeRegChannel
 ````
-input here is the channel name; which is pointed to an underlying queue.
+input here is the channel name; which is pointed to an underlying queue name. producer and consumer are linked together as their channels pointing to the same queue name.

 Futher Task:
 I need to explore the Spring-cloud-Stream latest version, for there are a lot of updates.